myADLM/ADLM-2025-Data-Challenge/indigo/README.md

 ### Notes
 - Ensure Docker Desktop/daemon is running before starting
-- If ports are busy, stop conflicting services or adjust `local_orchestration/docker-compose.yml`
+- If ports are busy, stop conflicting services or contact me (jmontgomery@indigobio.com)
+- The app defaults to the recommended settings, but you can adjust the LLM, document count, and search type via the dropdown menu in the top left of the UI.

 ## High Level Design